EnyaHermite/SPH3D-GCN/README.md

 Our code is released under MIT License (see LICENSE file for details).

 ### Installation
 Install [Tensorflow](https://www.tensorflow.org/install).
 The code was tested with Python 3.5, Tensorflow 1.12.0, Cuda 9.0 and Cudnn 7.1.4 on Ubuntu 16.04.
-The used GPU is NVIDIA Titan XP. **Note: in the implementation of the new tensorlfow operators, we assume that the GPU supports a block of 1024 threads.
-You may revise to make it compatible with your GPU card.**
+The used GPU is NVIDIA Titan XP.
+**Note: while implementing the new tensorlfow operators, we assumed that the GPU supports a block of 1024 threads.

 Please compile the cuda-based operations in tf-ops folder using the command
 ```